Lew Wallace

-Lewis Wallace (April 10, 1827 – February 15, 1905) was an American lawyer, Union general in the American Civil War, governor of New Mexico Territory, politician, diplomat, artist, and author from Indiana.
+Lewis Wallace (April 10, 1827 – February 15, 1905) was an American lawyer, Union general in the American Civil War, governor of New Mexico Territory, politician, diplomat, artist, inventor, and author from Indiana.
 Among his novels and biographies, Wallace is best known for his historical adventure story, Ben-Hur: A Tale of the Christ (1880), a bestselling novel that has been called "the most influential Christian book of the nineteenth century."

 Wallace's military career included service in the Mexican–American War and the American Civil War.
 He was appointed Indiana's adjutant general and commanded the 11th Indiana Infantry Regiment.
 Wallace, who attained the rank of major general, participated in the Battle of Fort Donelson, the Battle of Shiloh, and the Battle of Monocacy.
 He also served on the military commission for the trials of the Lincoln assassination conspirators, and presided over the trial of Henry Wirz, the Confederate commandant of the Andersonville prison camp.

-Wallace resigned from the U.S. Army in November 1865 and briefly served as a major general in the Mexican Army, before returning to the United States.
-Wallace was appointed governor of the New Mexico Territory (1878–1881) and served as U.S. minister to the Ottoman Empire (1881–1885).
-Wallace retired to his home in Crawfordsville, Indiana, where he continued to write until his death in 1905.
+Wallace resigned from the United States Army in November 1865 and briefly served as a major general in the Mexican Army, before returning to the United States.
+He was appointed governor of New Mexico Territory (1878–1881) and served as U.S. minister to the Ottoman Empire (1881–1885).
+He retired to his home in Crawfordsville, Indiana, where he continued writing until his death in 1905.

 Early life and education

 Lewis "Lew" Wallace was born on April 10, 1827, in Brookville, Indiana.
 He was the second of four sons born to Esther French Wallace (née Test) and David Wallace.
-Lew's father, a graduate of the U.S. Military Academy in West Point, New York, left the military in 1822 and moved to Brookville, where he established a law practice and entered Indiana politics.
+Lew's father, a graduate of the United States Military Academy in West Point, New York, left the military in 1822 and moved to Brookville, where he established a law practice and entered Indiana politics.
 David served in the Indiana General Assembly and later as the state's lieutenant governor, and governor, and as a member of Congress.
 Lew Wallace's maternal grandfather was circuit court judge and Congressman John Test.

 In 1832 the family moved to Covington, Indiana, where Lew's mother died from tuberculosis on July 14, 1834.
 In December 1836, David married nineteen-year-old Zerelda Gray Sanders Wallace, who later became a prominent suffragist and temperance advocate.
 In 1837, after David's election as governor of Indiana, the family moved to Indianapolis.

 Lew began his formal education at the age of six at a public school in Covington, but he much preferred the outdoors.
 Wallace had a talent for drawing and loved to read, but he was a discipline problem at school.
 In 1836, at the age of nine, Lew joined his older brother in Crawfordsville, Indiana, where he briefly attended the preparatory school division of Wabash College, but soon transferred to another school more suitable for his age.
 In 1840, when Wallace was thirteen, his father sent him to a private academy at Centerville, Indiana, where his teacher encouraged Lew's natural affinity for writing.
 Wallace returned to Indianapolis the following year.